thenpcwithano/thenpcwithano/README.md

 # WHAT IM INTERESTED IN:

-I'm interested in stuff like modding, friday night funkin, sonic games and lua (especially love2D)
+I'm interested in stuff like modding , sonic games and lua (especially love2D)

 # WHAT I LIKE:
 same stuff i'm interested in